Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 A historical tour will give you all the inside knowledge on the making of this legendary crossing and make its importance to Victorian engineering really hit home.

 Secretly a trainspotter?
 The Railway Museum on the Zambia side of the bridge will be sure to spark your interest.
 Or, for those who’d like to be transported back in time, you can’t beat catching a steam train across it – the views through these picture windows just can’t be beaten.

 But what strikes most as a once-in-a-lifetime experience when it comes to this bridge is the bungee jump that you can do off of it.
 Throwing yourself 111 metres down into the craggy gorge, with the choppy waters of the Zambezi down below may not be everybody’s idea of a great time, but even if you don’t take part, watching is half of the fun.
 Situated 128 metres above the river, standing on the bridge alone is enough to get your blood pumping.

 A trip to the great wonder that is Victoria Falls is on everyone’s bucket-list and the bridge is part and parcel of the experience.
-Add it on as a location when you choose either the Classic or Garden Route base itineraries of South Africa for some no-holds-barred adventure.
+Add a stop here on any of our South Africa base itineraries for some no-holds-barred adventure.
 Head over to our itinerary builder now to start planning your dream holiday.

 Crossing the Zambezi River between Zambia and Zimbabwe, overlooking the incredible Victoria Falls.